mrexodia/minio-litellm-viewer/README.md

 # MinIO LiteLLM Viewer

+**Note**: This was a quick one-off project 100% vibe coded with Claude Code.

 A web interface for browsing LiteLLM logs stored in MinIO.
 Navigate by date, view JSON files with formatting, and bookmark specific logs with URL routing.

 <img width="1406" height="929" alt="image" src="https://github.com/user-attachments/assets/e4d0a84d-af7a-4424-a11b-a2e8594453aa" />